StudioSpindle/google-srp/README.md

-# google-srp :construction: pre-alpha
+# google-srp
-Search Results Page plugin for Google Custom Search API
+Search Results Page plugin for the Google [Custom Search JSON API](https://developers.google.com/custom-search/v1/overview).

+Prior to using this package [create a custom search engine](https://developers.google.com/custom-search/docs/tutorial/creatingcse).

+- **MY_GOOGLE_API_KEY**: In the [gcse control panel](https://cse.google.com/cse/all) copy your *search engine id* (under the 'Basics' tab).
+- **MY_GOOGLE_ENGINE**: create a API credential as described on [developers.google.com](https://developers.google.com/custom-search/v1/introduction).

+## :construction: pre-alpha

+This is a pre-alpha release.
+No formal testing has been applied yet.

 ## Installation